sscdelft/sscdelft.github.io/members.md

 Vice President: [Reinaldo Astudillo]

-Secretary and Treasurer Thea Vuik: <br>My name is Thea Vuik and I am the first secretary and treasure of the first SIAM Student Chapter in The Netherlands, at Delft University of Technology.
+Secretary and Treasurer: Thea Vuik <br>My name is Thea Vuik and I am the first secretary and treasure of the first SIAM Student Chapter in The Netherlands, at Delft University of Technology.
 In addition to this honourable task, I am a PhD student, working with Dr. Jennifer Ryan.
 My research focuses on the detection of shocks and discontinuities in discontinuous Galerkin schemes, using a multiwavelet decomposition.
 If you have any questions about my research or the SIAM Student Chapter, don't hesitate to ask me!
-You can reach me by sending an email to siamsc-ewi@tudelft.nl.'
+You can reach me by sending an email to
+<a ref="mailto:"siamsc-ewi@tudelft.nl">siamsc-ewi@tudelft.nl.</a>'

 Webmaster: Joost van Zwieten